 Physical properties of sodium

-It has a total of 11 electrons, and its outermost shell has one electron that is easily taken by other elements.
-Therefore, sodium can actively react with substances that is h2 oxidative.
+It has 11 electrons.
+The outermost shell has only one electron that other elements take away easily.
+Thus, sodium can react with substances or be oxidized vigorously.

 Reaction of sodium with oxygen

-At room temperature, sodium reacts with oxygen to forming a thin layer of sodium oxide (Na₂O) on its surface gradually.
-The shiny metallic surface becomes dull and grayish.
+Shiny metallic sodium reacts gradually with oxygen to form a thin layer of dull and grayish sodium oxide (Na₂O) on its surface at room temperature.

 4Na(s) + O₂(g) → 2Na₂O(s)